call0fcode/Enhanced-React-TS-Template/README.md

 npm install
 ```

-Launch the project in development mode with hot reload at http://localhost:3000.
+Launch the project in development mode with hot reload at http://localhost:3000
-It will be opened automatically on the default browser.
+(it will be opened automatically on the default browser).

 ```bash
 npm run dev